dfinity/http-proxy/README.md

 * MacOSX

-Other platforms could also be supported if the user would add the generated root certificate to the device trusted store and add the proxy HTTP server to the active network interface configuration.
+Other platforms can also be supported by adding the generated root certificate to the device trusted store and adding the proxy HTTP server to the active network interface configuration.

 ## Setup